SimonsZheng/MISR/README.md

 ### The superconductivity dataset

 The dataset is available at [https://archive.ics.uci.edu/ml/datasets/Superconductivty+Data](https://archive.ics.uci.edu/ml/datasets/Superconductivty+Data).
+The implementation codes for Table 3 are contained in the folder "DataSuperConduct" and the ones for Figure 3 are contained in the folder "DataSuperConduct-Drawing".

 ### The Pole-Telecommunication dataset

 The dataset is available at [https://www.dcc.fc.up.pt/~ltorgo/Regression/DataSets.html](https://www.dcc.fc.up.pt/~ltorgo/Regression/DataSets.html).
+The implementation codes for Table 4 are contained in the folder "DataPole" and the ones for Figure 4 are contained in the folder "DataPole-Drawing".

 ### The MNIST dataset